bgdev/contest/README.md

 Each solution should provide a Makefile with two targets:
 * compile (that should be the default target): prepares your solution to be run
 * clean: cleans up your directory
-* run: runs your solution against the *LARGE* input file
+* run: runs your solution

 Example
 ```makefile